abinit/abinit/doc/tutorial/eph4mob.md

     Note that all these capabilities are integrated directly in ABINIT.
-    This implementation (henceforth refered to as the **EPH code**) significantly differs from the one available in ANADDB: the anaddb version acts as a direct post-processing of the e-ph matrix elements computed in the DFPT part whereas the EPH code interfaced with ABINIT computes the e-ph matrix elements directly using the GS WFK and the DFPT potentials stored in the DVDB file.
+    This implementation (henceforth refered to as the **EPH code**) significantly differs from the one available in ANADDB: the anaddb version acts as a direct post-processing of the e-ph matrix elements computed in the DFPT part whereas the EPH code interfaced with ABINIT computes the e-ph matrix elements on the fly using the GS WFK and the DFPT potentials stored in the DVDB file.
-    In a nutshell, the EPH code is more scalable and flexible as the $\qq$-sampling can be easily changed at runtime while the anaddb implementation easily supports advanced features such as PAW.
+    In a nutshell, the EPH code is more scalable and flexible as the $\qq$-sampling can be easily changed at runtime while the anaddb implementation can easily support advanced features such as PAW as most of the work is already done at the end of the DFPT calculation.
     For further information about the difference between the two approaches, see [[cite:Gonze2019]]

-Note that all the results of the calculation are saved in netcdf format, while the log and output files are used to report selected quantities mainly for testing purposes.
+Note that all the results of the calculation are saved in netcdf format, while the log and output files are used to report selected quantities, mainly for testing purposes.
-Post-processing and visualisation tools are NOT covered in this tutorial.
+Post-processing and visualisation tools are **not covered** in this tutorial.
 Powerful tools based on python and matplotlib are provided by AbiPy See the README of [AbiPy](https://github.com/abinit/abipy) and the [AbiPy tutorials](https://github.com/abinit/abitutorials).